amiramir96/OOP-Ex3/README.md

 ## graphics - GUI  אורי טיפולך
 The program includes an easy-to-use Graphic User Interface for performing basic tasks on the graph.
+The GUI allows for discovering information about the graph, you can find the center node of the graph (the node with the minimal maximum distance with the other nodes)
+you can find the shortest path between two nodes
+you can find the (almost) best route throgh multiple nodes

+### Running The Simulation אורי טיפולך
 To run the GUI import the project and run `python Ex3.py <graph path>` in the comand line at the primary folder.
 For Example:  `python Ex3.py data/A2.json` will give you the following window:
 TODO add image

----------------------<br>
-אורי טיפולך
----------------------<br>

-### Running The Simulation אורי טיפולך
-The GUI allows for discovering information about the graph, you can find the center node of the graph (the node with the minimal maximum distance with the other nodes)
-you can find the shortest path between two nodes
-you can find the (almost) best route throgh multiple nodes

 ### how to use / tutorial אורי טיפולך
-To find the center of the grph, press the `crnter` button.
+To find the center of the grph, press the `center` button.
 The center node wil turn green, and the min-mx distance will be shown o the button.
 the find the shortest path between 2 node chose the nodes by clicking on them, then press `shortest path`. the shortest path will be marked and the distance will be showen on the button.
 The same goes for `TSP` (shortest path covering multiple nodes), chose your nodes and press the button.